ik0675/ik0675.github.io/_posts/blog/2016-11-11-Blog-entry-two.markdown

 ---
 <!-- ![alt text](/assets/img/us.jpg) -->

+To be an active member of LAN, I have to create a capstone.
-Due to a project from CS 439, I started my capstone project lately.
-My capstone project is creating a personal website that introduce me, myself and I.
+My capstone project is creating a personal website that introduces me, myself and I.
 There is a brief chronological timeline of my college career.
-I didn't full implement this code, but I learned many technical skills including new languages such as HTML, Javascript, and CSS while working this project.
+I didn't fully implement this code yet, but I learned many technical skills including new languages such as HTML, Javascript, and CSS while working on this project.
-It required some amount of a time commitment and it could seem for me to wast of my time who is taking CS439.
-However, I actually earned much knowledge and broadened technical views.
-Thus, I happily finished the capstone project.
+It required a great amount of time commitment.
+However, I actually earned in depth knowledge and it broadened technical views.
+Thus, I am proud of my progress until this point with my capstone project.